nclarius/floating-tiles/README.md

 ### Known issues

 - When using the Minimize All plasmoid, Floating Tiles will unwantedly auto-restore windows that already had been minimized.
+- Overlap prevention may not be properly applied to windows being restored from a previous session on startup.

 ## Small Print